 The BCT does not enact sanctions or administer policy regarding referrals; however, the BCT can:

-develop specific strategies to manage potential harmful or disruptive behavior to protect both the safety and rights of the both the individual and the IU East community.
+develop specific strategies to manage potential harmful or disruptive behavior to protect both the safety and rights of the individual and the IU East community.

 assist faculty or staff in developing a plan of action.